tinacms/tina.io/content/guides/tina-cloud/starter/local.md

 ## Edit content locally

-To enter edit mode, click the "Edit with Tina" button in the lower left corner.
-You'll be put into edit mode and redirected back to the page you were on.
+To enter edit mode, navigate to the `/admin` route in the URL.
+This will prompt you to log in to Tina Cloud and will prompt you to either return to the page you were on or return to the home page.

 Next, click on the pencil in the lower left-hand corner to open Tina's sidebar which displays a variety of forms with fields you can edit and see updates live on the page.
 Since we're working locally, clicking save results in changes to your local filesystem.